bertomartin/nickjj.github.io/_posts/2016-07-29-transform-a-toshiba-chromebook-cb35-into-a-linux-development-environment-with-galliumos.md

 #### Testing out a realistic work load

-Since I'm a developer and you're probably a developer or into tech at the very least, let me tell you what I've ran on it to test the performance:
+Since I'm a developer and you're probably a developer or into tech at the very least, let me tell you what I've run on it to test the performance:

 - Google Chrome with 6 tabs open
 - Youtube playing back a video (streaming music is important!)